Running a business can cost beyond thousands of dollars.

 Your employees have been hired to be specialists in what your business is designed to do.
-Therefore, brainless tasks that can be done by anyone eat up time and rob you of productivity.
+Therefore, tasks that could be done by others eat up time and rob you of productivity.
 They have little to do with your business.

 Often these tasks may be automated or outsourced to less expensive service providers.
 This could include the evolution of tasks such as cleaning, outsourcing work to a company specializing in cleaning and maintenance; advertising, outsourcing and automating sharing advertising material online; order taking, cut out middlemen by automating and allowing consumers to place orders electronically; product distribution, automating and selling stock online; the movement of stock, outsourcing to companies designed to transport cargo; customer service, outsourcing to a call centre; or low-level employment, outsourcing to a recruitment agency to compile and manage applicants.

-You pay your employees a wage that should be maximised by their output rather than wilting away under the crest of the mundane.
+You pay your employees a wage that should be maximised by their output from their specialised skillsets.
 The skills that you’re paying for should reflect the reality of your operations.
 Relying on processes outside of your own staff can secure time for their own work and bring in skills and/or streamlined procedures to raise efficiency and reduce employee costs in your own business.

 5. Hire Independent Contractors or Casual Staff

 Workloads can fluctuate.
 There may be times when all is manageable and other times when you may be wishing that you had a few extra hands available to get the job done.
 Independent contractors or casual staff offer periodical relief in uncharacteristic times when demand ceases to be satisfied.